OCI Foundation International: History

 The OCI Foundation was officially registered on April 29, 2016. and June 4, 2018 in Australia and October 3, 2023 in the United Kingdom.
 Its respective headquarters are in Awka (Nigeria),the Gold Coast (Australia), and Liverpool (United Kingdom).

-It was founded by Associate Professor Chris Onyebuchi Ifediora, a Harvard-trained Nigerian-born medical practitioner who lives and works in the City of Gold Coast, Australia.
+It was founded by Chris Onyebuchi Ifediora, a Harvard-trained Nigerian-born medical practitioner, researcher and philanthropist who lives and works in the City of Gold Coast, Australia.
+He is an Associate Professor at Griffith University's School of Medicine and Dentistry, His research has included primary care, after-hours medicine, cancer prevention, medical education and educational interventions.